advait-0/SLAM-OpenCV-Navigation/README.md

 ## Future Work

+- [ ] To add a flowchart for better implementation explanation.
 - [ ] To merge tracking with SLAM for a more lucrative output.
 - [ ] To implement the bot on real hardware.